BlockstreamResearch/simplicity/README.md

 Simplicity is a blockchain programming language designed as an alternative to Bitcoin script.

 The language and implementation is still under development.

+It's recommended to start with [SimplicityHL](https://github.com/BlockstreamResearch/SimplicityHL) which looks and feels like Rust and compiles down to Simplicity Bytecode.
+There is also [rust-simplicity](https://github.com/BlockstreamResearch/rust-simplicity), a general purpose library for processing Simplicity programs.

 ## Contents